 Jumping to a Specific Date

-To quickly move to a date, press the G key, or choose
+To quickly move to a date, choose